 - Ability to manage and monitor hundreds of hosts worldwide.

-- The community version from it is licensed under QPL license.
+- The community version from it is licensed under the QPL license.

-Web VMStat is a very simple web application programmer, that provides a real time system information usage, from CPU to RAM, Swap and input/output information in html format.
+Web VMStat is a very simple web application programmer, that provides real-time system information usage, from CPU to RAM, Swap, and input/output information in html format.

 - A nice web interface.